 In this post we gather together some of the best apps for improving your freelance life that you might not have heard of.
-Of course, we’re sure there some other even we don’t know about, so please let us know your faves in the comments section below!
+Of course, we’re sure there some others even we don’t know about, so please let us know your faves!

 Client proposals can be a real drag.
 Putting several hours into work that potentially may never see a financial return is a drain on both your resources and emotional energy.
 So it’s really useful to find an app that can at least reduce the time you spend on this.